wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 So he could hold or sell his BFX tokens but not buy.
 What about converting to equity?

 BnkToTheFuture does have a verification process and allows US citizens to participate on their platform [^bttf-kyc].
-For the sake of the article let's assume that `ShrekIsLove` met those qualifications.
+For the sake of the article let's assume that `WarrenPuffett` met those qualifications.

-Always susceptible to FOMO, `ShrekIsLove` decides to go legit.
+Always susceptible to FOMO, `WarrenPuffett` decides to go legit.
 He proves to Bitfinex and BnkToTheFuture that he is a "sophisticated" and "accredited" investor of "high-net worth".
 They in turn give him equity and RRTs.

 As the months went by more users converted and supply of BFX decreased.
 The price of Bitcoin began to rally and trade volume picked up on the exchange.
 This led to iFinex buying up all the remaining BFX for the full $1.00 amount.

 > A combination of factors has led to this seminal moment for Bitfinex, including a dramatic uptick in equity conversions; record operating results in March; and, the decision to reduce our reserves in favor of this opportunity.
 We are tremendously grateful to all of our customers and new shareholders for helping us get to this point.
 By the end of this week, we will be sending notes directly to our shareholders with more information about what to expect in the coming months.

 The users who held their BFX tokens had their discrete losses recouped and those who bought more BFX tokens could have recouped their continuous losses and even made significant profit--💎🙌.
-For users like `ShrekIsLove` who converted to equity it's hard to say how they may have interpreted the news.
+For users like `WarrenPuffett` who converted to equity it's hard to say how they may have interpreted the news.
 I do not have access to the price charts for iFinex shares but I imagine they were doing well.

 About one year after the hack on Auguest 11th 2017, iFinex announced that they were ending the verification process for US citizens.